TL;DR

 | Comprehensive | Includes everything in the lower tiers, plus extensive out-patient therapies (physio, mental health) and often complementary medicine. | Those seeking a complete, holistic health solution that proactively manages wellbeing and provides the widest choice of treatments. |

-An expert broker like WeCovr can explain the nuances of underwriting (Moratorium vs. Full Medical Underwriting), policy excesses, and hospital lists to ensure your cover is fit for purpose.
+A specialist at WeCovr or one of our broker partners can explain the nuances of underwriting (Moratorium vs. Full Medical Underwriting), policy excesses, and hospital lists to help support your cover is fit for purpose.
 Furthermore, clients who purchase PMI or Life Insurance through us can often benefit from discounts on other essential insurance products.
-Our high customer satisfaction ratings reflect our commitment to clear, impartial, and expert advice.
+Our high customer satisfaction ratings reflect our commitment to clear, regulated, and regulated guidance.

 Does UK private medical insurance cover burnout or stress directly?